-6.4 What are the basic rules applicable to the 'porting' (i.e. transfer) of telephone numbers (fixed and mobile).
+6.4 What are the basic rules applicable to the 'porting' (i.e. transfer) of telephone numbers (fixed and mobile)?

 Telephone numbers are portable without regard to service type.
 Landline and mobile numbers, including interconnected VoIP numbers, can be ported from one carrier to another; mobile numbers can be ported to a landline carrier and vice versa.
 Carriers are not required to port numbers where a customer moves from one geographic area to another.
 Carriers may impose reasonable fees to port a number but may not refuse to port because the customer has not paid the porting fee.
 The FCC recently adopted new rules to require processing of porting requests within one business day.
-These time limits will not take effect until 2010.
+These time limits took effect in August 2010 for most providers, while small providers must comply by February 2011.